🧠 The Fluency Myth: It's Not About Perfect Grammar

 ⚡ How FlashModeLearn Accelerates the Journey

 FlashModeLearn solves the intermediate plateau by extracting vocabulary directly from YOUR content.
-Instead of working through someone else's word list, you're learning the exact words you keep encountering in the books and podcasts you love.
+Instead of working through someone else's word list, you're learning the exact words you keep encountering in the books and series you love.

 The spaced repetition engine then schedules reviews at the optimal moment—right before you'd naturally forget the word—so you spend minimal time reviewing and maximum time building new vocabulary.